probtn/cdn/README.md

-# cdn
+# CDN files
-cdn for probtn
+This is CDN files for cdn.probtn.com